TIBHannover/orkg-pages-template/README.md

 This example implements simple network functions which provide access to the ORKG backend and retrieve specific results.

 # How to Use
-You can simply for the project on GitHub.
+You can simply fork the project on GitHub.

-Then clone the repository to your local machine and run: `npm install`
+Then clone your repository to your local machine and run: `npm install`

 This will install all dependencies for the example project.